 - 3,000–5,000 words including the introduction, method, results, discussion, and references.
 Shorter articles are permitted, and substantially longer articles may be permitted with prior approval from the Editor in Chief.

 Registered Replication Reports describe the meta-analytic result of a set of independently conducted direct replications of an important original finding.
 These replications all follow a pre-approved, preregistered protocol and analysis plan.
-Researchers interested in proposing an RRR project to replicate an original study should e-mail the editors prior to submission.
 The decision about whether or not to launch an RRR involves a multistage process to determine (a) whether the original study has high replication value, (b) whether the results would be of broad interest regardless of the outcome, and (c) whether enough laboratories could participate given the resources available.
 If the editors determine that an RRR would be merited, the submission process works much like that for a Registered Report article.
 The introduction and general discussion sections for RRRs should be brief, objective, and focused on the study under investigation.
 RRR manuscripts should not include extensive speculation or theorizing.
 For more information about RRRs, see this article.

 - Introductions should be concise and focused on motivating the replication study rather than reviewing the broader literature (<1,500 words).

 - General Discussion sections should be brief (500–1,000 words).